lagbolt/library/A Cookbook of Catalog Errors.md

 #### Spot Checks

-- A check on authority control using an author search on "Scalzi, John", specifically "au:Scalzi -au:1969", which gives the items which specify "Scalzi" as the author but do not use the authorized form, "Scalzi, John, 1969-".
+- A check on authority control using an author search on "Scalzi, John"

+Specifically "au:Scalzi -au:1969", which gives the items which specify "Scalzi" as the author but do not use the authorized form, "Scalzi, John, 1969-".
+This returns 12 items, of which 9 are incorrect.
+(The remaining three mention Scalzi in uncontrolled fields.)

 Below, I discuss a Python solution for finding these cases automatically.

 - A check on authority control using an  author search on "Schwab, V. E."

-Some of the items have the author given as "Schwab, V. E." and some have "Schwab, Victoria".
+Some of the items returned have the author given as "Schwab, V. E." and some have "Schwab, Victoria".
 LC revised the LCNAF entry in 2020 and now the correct form is "Schwab, Victoria".

 You can only fix these problems by checking against the LCNAF, and by keeping up-to-date with all updates.
 I'm working on a Python solution but the LCNAF is a 40GB beast.